 Although Kerberos is found everywhere in the digital world, it is employed heavily on secure systems that depend on reliable auditing and authentication features.
 Kerberos is used in Posix authentication, and Active Directory, NFS, and Samba.
 It's also an alternative authentication system to SSH, POP, and SMTP.

-As a part of the learning flow of what Kerberos is, let us next learn about the Kerberos protocol flow.
+As a part of the learning flow of learning what Kerberos is, let’s check out the Kerberos protocol flow.

-Let's take a more detailed look at what Kerberos authentication is and how it works by breaking it down into its core components.
+Here’s a more detailed look at what Kerberos authentication is all about.
+We will also learn how it works by breaking it down into its core components.

 Here are the principal entities involved in the typical Kerberos workflow: